per2jensen/dar-backup/README.md

       # where to mount the sshfs mount
       MOUNT_POINT=~/another_dir
     ````
-  - make the script executable
+  - make the install.sh script executable and run it
     ````
-    chmod +x dar-backup.sh
+    chmod +x install.sh
+    ./install.sh
     ````
-  - create a link for the "diff" program
-    ````
-    ln -s dar-backup.sh dar-diff-backup.sh
-    ````
-  - Open the script, set suitable values for these 3 variables
+  - Open the backup script, set suitable values for these 3 variables

     - BACKUP_NAME=test
     - FS_ROOT=~/tmp/test